camtonguyen/camtonguyen.github.io/blog-posts/level-up-your-job-search-with-a-resume-cheat-sheet.md

 ---
-title: 'Level up your job search with a resume cheat sheet'
+title: 'Level Up Your Job Search With a Resume Cheat Sheet'
 date: '2024-03-10'
 ---